JZarins2324/itcapstone_lifestyleapp/README.md

 # Table of Contents
 # includes date features and task management features.

 # It is a web app, so does not need to be installed.

 # USAGE GIF

 # Everyone in the Team is contributing.
 Potential Node or Jasmine
 # tests.
 Everyone in the Team is credited.
 Student license.

-# TEAM CONTACT.
+# TEAM CONTACT

 # There are no badges.
 # There is no FAQ.